APPLICATION

 Core products

-Any product can potentially be enrobed with chocolate: a chocolate item itself, a biscuit, a cereal bar …
+Any product can be enrobed with chocolate: a chocolate item, biscuit, or cereal bar.

 RECIPE